 The POA 1992 aims to achieve the realization of long-term goals such as universal enrollment and retention.
 It was a program resulting from the National Policy of Education to improve the quality of education in India and promote inclusive classrooms as well.
+The same series of chapters from 1986 is being followed in 1992.

 The main objectives and recommendations of POA 1992 are as follows: